flintiii/BaByBearVM/README.md

 from github.com to a local directory and repository.

-As this is done in the bash shell script, if you like use your own variation at your own rish...
+As this is done in the bash shell script, if you like use your own variation at your own risk...

 Step by step:
-Open a terminal - Copy and paste these steps:
+Open a terminal - Copy and paste these steps:Update README.md

 1.   rm -rf main.zip tsg tsg-main
 2.   firefox  https://github.com/flintiii/tsg/archive/refs/heads/main.zip